-WARNING: Do not apply for the American Express Green Card without seeing this review.
-AmEx is great but for 2016 their Green Card isn’t the best choice.
+American Express (a CreditCardForum advertising partner) is great, but for 2016, their Green Card isn’t the best choice.
+Here’s why.

 Why a charge card?

 Unlike a credit card, the balance on a charge card is paid in full each month… so you don’t have to worry about interest rate hikes and other non-sense.
 Many like the fact that since the entire balance will be due, it helps them resist the temptation of overspending.
-However even the most fiscally responsible prefer them too, since charge cards offer unique benefits you can’t always get with a credit card.
-But whatever your motive, the AmEx Green Card is a bad choice when you compare it to the Gold or the Premier Rewards Gold Card.
-This holds true even if it’s your first AmEx, because I hear from ton’s of first timers who get approved for the Gold, too.
+However even the fiscally responsible prefer them too, since charge cards offer unique benefits you can’t always get with a credit card.
+But whatever your motive, the AmEx Green Card isn’t the best choice when you compare it to the Gold or the Premier Rewards Gold Card from American Express, or to similarly priced cards from other issuers.
+This holds true even if it’s your first AmEx, because we hear from plenty of first timers who get approved for the Gold, too.

 2016 American Express Green Card Review

-In the US, American Express is the only major issuer which currently offers charge cards.
+In the U.S., American Express is the only major issuer that currently offers charge cards.
 Their first card was launched in 1958, and this was eventually named the American Express Green Card.
 In ’66 they issued the Gold Card and in ’84 the Platinum Card.
 Let’s take a look at what the Green does and doesn’t offer…

-Rewards: The card participates in the Membership Rewards program, which is exclusive to AmEx charge cards:
+Rewards: The card participates in the Membership Rewards program, which is the program tied to all AmEx’s charge cards:

 - 1x points on regular spending